 Approved vaccines for Bundibugyo

 Ervebo is licensed only for the Zaire strain.
-CEPI funded early-stage mRNA and viral vector development by Moderna and Oxford in January 2026; no candidate is deployable at scale.
+CEPI-funded mRNA and viral vector candidates from Moderna and Oxford are in early-stage development; none is deployable at scale.
+The WHO IHR Emergency Committee confirmed on May 22 that no approved therapeutics exist for Bundibugyo virus disease.

 1.7M